doableware/djongo/docs/docs/get-started.md

 ### Querying Embedded fields

-In the above example to query all Entries with Blogs which have names that start with *Beatles*, use the following query:
+In the above example, to query all Entries with Blogs which have names that start with *Beatles*, use the following query:

 ```python
 entries = Entry.objects.filter(blog__startswith={'name': 'Beatles'})